 Fortunately, treatment for these individuals can address both problems: the addiction and the underlying health issue that you or a loved one were trying to treat.

-Other Reasons People Abuse Valium
+Other Reasons People Use Valium

 The dangers of addiction and those which accompany it are especially high for those who choose to use the drug only as a way to elicit a pleasurable effect.
 Some people who take Valium for fun do so to intensify the states that the drug is intended to create.
 That is, they will take doses larger than one would take for prescribed purposes in order to heighten the tranquilizing effects of the drug.
-Additionally, Valium, like other benzodiazepines, is often used with other drugs of abuse (polydrug abuse).
+Additionally, Valium, like other benzodiazepines, is often used with other drugs of use (polydrug use).

 In these instances, a person could take for the purpose of intensifying the effect of other drugs, like opioids.
 Also, benzos may be used with other drugs like cocaine to control the high or to reduce symptoms of withdrawal, as explained by the American Family Physician (AFP).
 These practices are very dangerous.
-Anytime you combine more than one drug of abuse the risks of adverse side effects and overdose climb, a danger which is especially high when combining benzos with opioids or other CNS depressants.
+Anytime you combine more than one drug of use the risks of adverse side effects and overdose climb, a danger which is especially high when combining benzos with opioids or other CNS depressants.

-Signs And Symptoms Of Valium Addiction
+Signs, Side Effects, and Symptoms Of Valium Addiction

 A drug addiction doesn’t just alter the way a person’s body functions.
 As an addiction takes hold, the compulsion and constant desire to use the drug begins to negatively shape a person’s thoughts, emotions and behaviors.
 Beyond this, the drug’s chemical components actually alter a person’s brain, causing further detriment to these areas as well.